pweisenburger/dslparadise/README.md

 }
 ```

 As you can see, in this case you have several magic identifiers that only have meaning within the context of the `javascript{}` block: `eval`, `inject` and others (e.g. `window`) not shown in this snippet.
 Currently, these simply exist as names imported into the top-level namespace, cluttering up the namespace and throwing a RuntimeException if accidentally used.
-With Import params, you could write the same code without the "import everything":
+With Scope Injection, you could write the same code without the "import everything":

 ```scala
 import org.jscala.javascript